What I Learned About Serendipity

 And today I am thrilled to say that she has gone far and beyond, has found her true calling and is continuously following where her heart leads her—Micah has become a healer, a light worker, yoga instructor, Reiki master, a gift to the world!

 Coming from the belief of past lives and the traveling souls, we are advised to listen to our soul because it has lived for ages, and therefore it has wisdom.
 At the end of the day, we all have to believe in a greater being, be it God, nature, the universe, karma, the divine spirits, what have you.
-We may or may not believe in any of these, but then what's common in all of us is that we all have our soul—our inner self, if you may, that we can turn to and listen to, and allow it to direct us in life.
+We may or may not believe in any of these, but then what's common in all of us is that we all have our soul—our inner self, if you may, that we can turn to and listen to, and allow it to direct us in our lives.

 Being a personal advocate of me-times and self-reflection, yes, I do believe it is healthy to take the time to isolate ourselves from outside noise.
 It remains one of the best ways we can be alone with ourselves and truly listen to what our heart, our innermost desires, is saying.